solo-io/solo-cop/workshops/gloo-mesh-day-2/README.md

 EOF
 ```

-* Navigate to the Gloo UI to view that it correctly shows the clusters connected
+* Navigate to the Gloo UI and on the right hand side, click on `Graph`
 ```sh
 echo "Gloo UI available at http://$GLOO_GATEWAY"
 ```